RNando1337/RNando1337/README.md

 Hello 👋, I'm Rifa'i Rejal Maynando
 ======================================

 I am a Web Developer and Penetration Tester with expertise in building web applications using various technologies and frameworks.
-I have extensive experience in Laravel, CodeIgniter, PHP, JavaScript, Vue.js, HTML, CSS, and Python.
+I have extensive experience in Laravel, CodeIgniter, PHP, JavaScript, Vue.js, HTML, CSS, Java,and Python.
 Additionally, I possess in-depth knowledge of web application security and penetration testing.

 Skills
 ------------------------------------
-- Web Development: I have expertise in various programming languages and frameworks, including Laravel, CodeIgniter, PHP, JavaScript, Vue.js, HTML, CSS, and Python.
+- Web Development: I have expertise in various programming languages and frameworks, including Laravel, CodeIgniter, PHP, JavaScript, Vue.js, HTML, CSS, Java, and Python.
 I can design and develop robust web applications with a focus on security and performance.

 - Penetration Testing: I possess extensive experience in conducting penetration testing to identify vulnerabilities in web applications.
 I am proficient in utilizing tools and techniques to uncover security flaws and provide recommendations for remediation.